-Arthur first saw action in the Netherlands during the Wars of the French Revolution (1793-95), where he learnt valuable lessons on leadership, organisation and tactics.
+Arthur first saw action during the Wars of the French Revolution (1793-95).
+In the Netherlands, he learnt valuable lessons on leadership, organisation and tactics.

-In 1796 he sailed to India, where his brother Richard had been appointed Governor-General.
-Now a colonel, Arthur was appointed chief advisor to the Nizam of Hyderabad's army, and then led the 33rd Regiment at Malavelly and Seringapatam in 1799.
+In 1796, he sailed to India, where his brother Richard had been appointed Governor-General.
+Now a colonel, Arthur was appointed chief advisor to the Nizam of Hyderabad's army.
+He then led the 33rd Regiment at Malavelly and Seringapatam in 1799.

-Although later derided as a ‘sepoy general’ by Napoleon, Wellesley learnt a lot of useful skills in India, including the need for discipline, diplomacy with allies, intelligence gathering, manoeuvring, secure supply lines and naval support.
-All proved vital in his Peninsular campaigns.
+Although later derided as a ‘sepoy general’ by Napoleon, Wellesley learnt a lot in India that would prove vital in his Peninsular War campaigns.
+This included the importance of discipline, diplomacy with allies, intelligence gathering, manoeuvring, secure supply lines and naval support.

-Arthur was promoted to major-general in 1802, during the 2nd Maratha War (1803-05).
-At Assaye on 23 September 1803 he won his first major victory, which he later regarded as the best battle he ever fought.
-He followed this up with victories at Argaum and Gawlighur.
+Arthur was promoted to major-general in 1802 during the 2nd Maratha War (1803-05).
+At Assaye on 23 September 1803, he won his first major victory.
+He later regarded this as the best battle he ever fought.
+Victories at Argaum and Gawlighur followed.

 Arthur returned to England in 1806, where he embarked on a political career as a Tory member of parliament for Rye.
 He continued his political career before serving at Copenhagen in 1807.

-In 1808 he was made lieutenant-general and sent to Portugal, defeating the French at Roliça and Vimeiro.
-During the latter engagement he checked the French columns with the reverse slope defence, a tactic that became a trademark.
+In 1808, Wellesley was made lieutenant-general and sent to Portugal, where he defeated the French at Roliça and Vimeiro.
+During the latter engagement, he checked the French columns with the reverse slope defence, a tactic that became his trademark.

-He won a great victory at Salamanca on 22 July 1812.
-The battle proved he had the ability to manoeuvre and attack in the open field, establishing his renown as an offensive general.
-But, his failure to take Burgos (September-October 1812) forced the British to retreat back to Portugal.
+On 22 July 1812, he won a great victory at Salamanca.
+This battle proved Wellington had the ability to manoeuvre and attack in the open field, and established his reputation as an offensive general.
+However, his subsequent failure to take Burgos (September-October 1812) forced the British to retreat once more to Portugal.

-Advancing back into Spain in May 1813, Arthur destroyed the French army at Vittoria, personally leading one of the columns against the French centre.
-The victory brought him a field marshal's baton and was followed by the capture of San Sebastian and the advance into France.
+Advancing back into Spain in May 1813, Wellington destroyed the French army at Vittoria, personally leading one of the columns against the French centre.
+This victory earned him a field marshal's baton and was followed by the capture of San Sebastian and the advance into France.

-After Napoleon's abdication, Arthur returned home a hero, and was created the Duke of Wellington.
+After Napoleon's abdication in 1814, Wellington returned home a hero.
+He was raised to the highest rank of the peerage, becoming the Duke of Wellington.

-Wellington attended the Congress of Vienna to agree a peace plan for Europe, but when Napoleon returned to power in February 1815 he immediately assumed command of the allied armies, overseeing German, Dutch and Belgian troops.
+He attended the Congress of Vienna to agree a peace plan for Europe.
+But when Napoleon returned to power in February 1815, Wellington immediately assumed command of the allied armies, overseeing German, Dutch and Belgian troops.

-He joined forces with the Prussians in the Netherlands, but was taken by surprise at Quatre Bras on 16 June 1815, in an attempt by Napoleon to divide the allies.
+He joined forces with the Prussians in the Netherlands, but was taken by surprise at Quatre Bras on 16 June 1815.
 Two days later, Wellington faced Napoleon at Waterloo.

 ‘Hard pounding this, gentlemen; let's see who will pound longest.’